bisohns/signalum/README.md

   <h1> Signalum </h1>
 </p>

-A Linux Package to detect and analyze existing connections from wifi and bluetooth
+A Linux Package to detect and analyze existing connections from wifi and bluetooth.
+Also checkout the [Desktop Application](https://github.com/bisoncorps/signalum-desktop).

 - [Signalum](#signalum)
   - [Installation](#installation)